-Download example code
+Download example code¶

-Option 1: Clone a repository from a challenge baseline algorithm
+Clone a repository from a challenge baseline algorithm

-Option 2: Download your algorithm image template
+Download your algorithm image template

-Choose this method if you are not participating in a challenge or if there is no baseline algorithm available.
+If you have created an algorithm outside of a challenge, you can download an algorithm image template.
 The template is tailored to your algorithms interface, so set these up first.
 The code shows how to easily read and write your output, and includes helper scripts for Docker containerisation.

 As Challenge repositories need to be private, we cannot simply fork the baseline repository, because GitHub doesn't allow it.
 Instead we must clone the baseline, push it to our repository, and clone that repo.
 Below we outline the steps to this, which we adapted from the Github docs.